 Q:What is Georgia's state tax rate on lottery winnings?

 Georgia uses a flat income tax rate.
-For 2026, the Georgia flat income tax rate is 5.19%, and lottery winnings are generally treated as taxable income in Georgia (in addition to federal taxes).
+For 2026 that rate is 5.19%.
+Lottery winnings are taxable income in Georgia in addition to federal tax.

 Q:Does Georgia tax all lottery games the same?

 Yes.
-Whether you win on Powerball, Mega Millions, Georgia Lotto, or scratch-offs, Georgia generally treats lottery winnings as taxable income under the same state income tax rate (flat 5.19% in 2026).
+Powerball, Mega Millions, Georgia Lotto, scratch-offs, and other games are all treated as taxable income at the same 5.19% rate in 2026.

 Q:What's the total tax rate on Georgia lottery winnings?